gatanegro/Community/README.md

 This community is designed to bring together researchers, enthusiasts, and collaborators from fields including physics, mathematics, quantum science, astrophysics, SETI, biology, cryptography, engineering, and more.

+### Please only discussions on main reasearch UNIFELD OSCILLATORY FIELD THEORY AND 3DCOM FRAMEWORK!

 ## 🚀 How to Participate

 - Browse or start discussions in the categories below.